Best Neighborhoods in Brooklyn to Live In 2025

 Bay Ridge also has some great schools.
 There are a total of seven public elementary schools and several nearby public schools.
 Students can also choose to attend magnet public schools across the city.
 Of course, there are also private schools such as Xaverian High School and Bay Ridge Prep, both of which have a high grade and graduation rate.

 If that’s not enough, Bay Ridge offers amazing waterfront access.
-You can simply walk along Shore Road Promenade to get some exercise and enjoy the views or you can head to one of the many parks in the area if you want some greenery or want to play a round of basketball with your friends.
+You can simply walk along Shore Road Promenade to get some exercise and enjoy the views, or you can head to one of the many parks in the area if you want some greenery or want to play a round of basketball with your friends.

 Perhaps the one downside to Bay Ridge is its location and proximity to Manhattan.
 Located off the last stop on the R train (which many New Yorkers like to call the Rarely train as it rarely shows up on time) it can take 45 minutes to an hour just to get to Midtown Manhattan if the trains are running smoothly.
 Still, if you don’t mind the commute, it’s a great place to live.
-Plus, it’s still one of the more affordable places to live in NYC with a one bedroom averaging around $1,750.
+Plus, it’s still one of the more affordable places to live in NYC, with a one-bedroom averaging around $1,750.

 Bushwick

-Bushwick has seen a boom in terms of development and growth since the early 2000s thanks to Williamsburg becoming too expensive for many young artists and musicians.
+Bushwick has seen a boom in terms of development and growth since the early 2000s, thanks to Williamsburg becoming too expensive for many young artists and musicians.
 While it might only take up two square miles of Brooklyn, Bushwick has quickly become the actual ‘hip’ place nowadays.

 The area is surrounded by Williamsburg, Bed-Stuy, and East New York, making it easy to explore these other neighborhoods.
-You also have a few options when it comes to train with the L, J, M, and Z lines taking you to different areas in Bushwick.
+You also have a few options when it comes to train with the L, J, M, and Z lines, taking you to different areas in Bushwick.
 There are also plenty of bus lines that can take you anywhere within Brooklyn.

 With that said, you don’t even need to leave Bushwick if you don’t want to.
 The place has pretty much everything you could ask for, including jobs.
-In fact, it has become a hub for new entrepreneurs with many startups flourishing including tech companies like Venn and Nooklyn, both real estate apps.
-There’s also plenty of culture as many artists moved from Williamsburg to Bushwick so it should come as no surprise that there are art galleries galore.
+In fact, it has become a hub for new entrepreneurs with many startups flourishing, including tech companies like Venn and Nooklyn, both real estate apps.
+There’s also plenty of culture, as many artists moved from Williamsburg to Bushwick, so it should come as no surprise that there are art galleries galore.
 There’s also plenty of good restaurants run by locals and a bumping nightlife scene.
 The neighborhood also has its own brewery called Kings County Brewers Collective.
-No surprise there as Bushwick once was known as the beer capital of the USA.
+No surprise there, as Bushwick once was known as the beer capital of the USA.

-With more and more people moving to Bushwick, rents have significantly increased over the past few years with a one bedroom costing almost $3,000!
+With more and more people moving to Bushwick, rents have significantly increased over the past few years, with a one-bedroom costing almost $3,000!
 With that said, you can still find apartments that are cheaper, but it might take you a bit longer to find.

 Kensington

 Just south of Park Slope and Windsor Terrace is the quaint neighborhood of Kensington.
-This predominantly residential area offers plenty of charm especially in its architecture.
+This predominantly residential area offers plenty of charm, especially in its architecture.
 The houses run the gamut from brick rowhouses to detached one-family Victorians to regular apartment buildings.

 While Kensington remained a well-hidden secret for many years, recently more people have learned about it and have moved in due to a variety of reasons.
-For one thing, it has decent access to transportation with the F and G line servicing the area and the Q train not too far away.
+For one thing, it has decent access to transportation with the F and G lines servicing the area, and the Q train not too far away.
 There are also several bus routes that can take you to various parts of Brooklyn.
-It’s also great for bikers as there are plenty of bike lanes and wide roads that will take you to Prospect Park or, if you like the beach, you can take Ocean Parkway all the way down to Coney Island.
+It’s also great for bikers as there are plenty of bike lanes and wide roads that will take you to Prospect Park, or, if you like the beach, you can take Ocean Parkway all the way down to Coney Island.

 Kensington also offers a great school system with four public primary schools and three middle schools.
 While there aren’t any local public high schools, there are nearby ones in Park Slope, Windsor Terrace, and Flatbush.
 In addition to schools, the area also has a large public library that offers plenty of activities and, of course, books for everyone in the family.

-Kensington’s rents have increased in price due to the recent influx of people, but it still remains cheaper than Bushwick with the average price of a one bedroom costing around $2,000 though you can potentially find some for cheaper.
+Kensington’s rents have increased in price due to the recent influx of people, but it still remains cheaper than Bushwick, with the average price of a one-bedroom costing around $2,000, though you can potentially find some for cheaper.

 Downtown Brooklyn

 If you want to have access to almost every train line, then downtown Brooklyn is the place to live.
-Located just west of Brooklyn heights, the tall skyscrapers of downtown Brooklyn will make you feel like you’re living in Midtown or the Financial District.
+Located just west of Brooklyn Heights, the tall skyscrapers of downtown Brooklyn will make you feel like you’re living in Midtown or the Financial District.
 In the past, downtown Brooklyn, while bustling, was more of a retail center.
 Today, it’s a hub for education, providing a home to New York University Tandon School of Engineering, St. Francis College, Brooklyn Law School, NYC Collect of Technology, and Long Island University.

-It is also home to the Barclays Center, a multi use stadium where you can catch some amazing concerts or watch the Brooklyn Nets play some games during the basketball season.
+It is also home to the Barclays Center, a multi-use stadium where you can catch some amazing concerts or watch the Brooklyn Nets play some games during the basketball season.
 When you’re done, you can pretty much walk within ten minutes of the stadium and find something delicious to eat.
-For the home chef, there are grocery store options including Whole Foods and Trader Joe’s.
+For the home chef, there are grocery store options, including Whole Foods and Trader Joe’s.

 When it comes to living here, rents have been steadily increasing.
 Back in 2007, the area rezoned unused office buildings and other undeveloped lots to create condos and townhouses.
-As you might expect, these newer buildings tend to be on the pricier side, but you do get some nice amenities including rooftop gardens, viewing platforms, gym facilities, doormen, parking, and more.
+As you might expect, these newer buildings tend to be on the pricier side, but you do get some nice amenities, including rooftop gardens, viewing platforms, gym facilities, doormen, parking, and more.
 Of course, there are still plenty of brownstones in the area, making it a perfect location if you want to live in a cozy apartment but still have access to everything NYC has to offer.
 Rents for this neighborhood range in price, but you can expect to pay around $3,000 for a studio apartment.

 Prospect Heights

 It might be one of the smallest neighborhoods in Brooklyn, but what it lacks in size it makes up for in gorgeous houses and amenities.
 If you’re in the market to buy a house, you’ll want to check out the historic tree-lined Vanderbilt Avenue with its well-maintained townhouses and co-ops.
-There are even some high rise condos that have popped up since the early 2000s.
+There are even some high-rise condos that have popped up since the early 2000s.
 Due to its beautiful streets, proximity to many train lines, and large number of amenities, apartment rents tend to be on the higher side..
 You can expect to pay over $3,000 for a studio or one-bedroom apartment.

-While some areas of Prospect Heights are more residential than others, the neighborhood itself offers an abundance of activities from checking out the farmer’s market at Grand Army Plaza, going to the Brooklyn Museum, or trying one of the many delicious restaurants in the area.
+While some areas of Prospect Heights are more residential than others, the neighborhood itself offers an abundance of activities, from checking out the farmer’s market at Grand Army Plaza, going to the Brooklyn Museum, or trying one of the many delicious restaurants in the area.

-Transportation-wise you can easily get into Manhattan via the 2,3 train at Grand Army Plaza or the C train at Clinton and Washington Avenue.
+Transportation-wise, you can easily get into Manhattan via the 2,3 train at Grand Army Plaza or the C train at Clinton and Washington Avenue.
 Or, if you’re up for a walk, you can access almost every trainline at Atlantic Terminal, which is near the northwest corner of Prospect Heights.

 Conclusion

-If you’re looking to move to one of these Brooklyn neighborhoods, make sure to hire professional movers (like us) as we know our way around all the neighborhoods in Brooklyn.
+If you’re looking to move to one of these Brooklyn neighborhoods, make sure to hire professional movers (like us), as we know our way around all the neighborhoods in Brooklyn.

 FAQ